Skip to content

 reliability inside the hook hot path.

-both paths simultaneously.
-The hook-receive path is the safety net for
+supports it.
+The hook-receive path is the safety net for the operator's

-the operator's next turn; the watch chain delivers within ~3s while
+next turn; the Tier-1 watch chain delivers within ~3s while the session

 ## Watch-Chain (Idle Delivery)